awslabs/aws-serverless-twitter-event-source/README.md

 1. `PollingFrequencyInMinutes` (optional) - The frequency at which the lambda will poll the Twitter Search API (in minutes).
 Default: 1.
 1. `BatchSize` (optional) - The max number of tweets that will be sent to the TweetProcessor lambda function in a single invocation.
 Default: 15.
 1. `StreamModeEnabled` (optional) - If true, the app will save the latest timestamp of the previous tweets found and only invoke the tweet processor function for newer tweets.
 If false, the app will be stateless and invoke the tweet processor function with all tweets found in each polling cycle.
 Default: false.

+## App Outputs

+1. `TwitterSearchPollerFunctionName` - Name of the search poller Lambda function.
+1. `TwitterSearchPollerFunctionArn` - ARN of the search poller Lambda function.
+1. `SearchCheckpointTableName` - Name of the search checkpoint table.
+1. `SearchCheckpointTableArn` - ARN of the search checkpoint table.

 ## License Summary